-Fig.~\ref{Real_Data}(e) shows the performance improvement of all methods over PL-EM on four datasets.
-It can be observed that: (1)~CoarsenRank achieves consistently improvement over other rank aggregation baselines.
+From Table~\ref{Accuracy} and Figure~\ref{Real_Data_e}, it can be observed that: (1)~Three CoarsenRank variants achieve consistent improvement over other rank aggregation baselines.
 It demonstrates the great potential of CoarsenRank in real applications, where model misspecification widely exists.
 (2)~The accuracy of PL is comparable with PL-EM on all datasets, which rules out the possibility that the EM algorithm would lead to performance improvement.
-(3)~CrowdBT and PeerGrader get superior performance on \emph{BabyFace} because of sufficient annotations (over $60$) from each user and the trinary preferences setting in BabyFace.
-(4)~The performance of CrowdBT and PeerGrader, vary significantly on different datasets.
-The reason is that their pre-assumed corruption patterns may not be consistent with unknown noises in each dataset.
-(5)~Marginal improvement is achieved by CrowdBT and PeerGrader on \emph{Readlevel}, \emph{SUSHI} and \emph{PeerGrading} when each user provides almost one preference. \mbox{Points $4$ \& $5$ are model misspecification cases our CoarsenRank is intended to address.}
+(3)~CrowdBT and PeerGrader get superior performance on \textit{BabyFace} because of sufficient annotations (over $60$) from each user and the trinary preferences setting in BabyFace.
+(4)~The improvement of CrowdBT and PeerGrader vary significantly on different datasets.
+The reason is that their pre-assumed perturbation patterns may not be consistent with noise agnostic perturbations in different datasets.
+(5)~Marginal improvement is achieved by CrowdBT and PeerGrader on \textit{Readlevel}, \textit{SUSHI} and \textit{PeerGrading} where each user provides almost one preference.
+Points $(4)$ \& $(5)$ are model misspecification cases which our CoarsenRank is intended to address.